not-env/not-env-sdk-js/README.md

-# not-env-sdk-js
+# not-env-sdk

-not-env-sdk-js is a JavaScript/TypeScript SDK for Node.js that fetches environment variables from not-env and transparently overrides `process.env` so existing code using `process.env.FOO` works unchanged.
+not-env-sdk is a JavaScript/TypeScript SDK for Node.js that fetches environment variables from not-env and transparently overrides `process.env` so existing code using `process.env.FOO` works unchanged.

 ## Overview